cessda/cessda.guidelines.public/platform/architecture.md

 in respect of the provision of {% include glossary.html entry="software artefacts" %} intended for use as part of the
 {% include glossary.html entry="RI" %}.

-It is important to ensure that the source code for every product is centrally available, so that all Service Providers can access it, thus increasing the options for maintaining and extending the various artefacts, whilst protecting CESSDA's investment in its {% include glossary.html entry="RI" %}.
+It is important to ensure that the source code for every  {% include glossary.html entry="product" %} is centrally available, so that all Service Providers can access it, thus increasing the options for maintaining and extending the various artefacts, whilst protecting CESSDA's investment in its {% include glossary.html entry="RI" %}.